huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Change yourself to change the world.
 Be the change you want to see.

+Own everything.
 Take ownership of every result in your life.
 [Everything is your fault.](https://www.amazon.de/-/en/Jocko-Willink/dp/1250183863) Don't make any excuses.
 Things that are not your fault can still be your responsibility.

 Pursue your goals aggressively and relentlessly.
 There is no compromise.
 [Don't just dream for winning.
 Train for it.](https://www.instagram.com/sirmofarah/p/CwSwPhiIZDY)